gambit0070/IOT-Smart-Plant-Plant-growth/README.md

 1 System should make soil humidity checks more frewuent when the water pump is working.
 If soil humidity is not increeasing app sending notification to user "Check the pump"

-2 Check if the lamp turned on but light level did not increase, send message to user " Check lamp"
+2 Check if the lamp turned on but light level did not increase, send message to user " Check lamp" Jackie

 3 if the soil humidity is not decreasing for long time send message " check soil drainage or soil humidity" Dmitry

-4 emergency pump stop if water humidity came to high at watering process
+4 emergency pump stop if water humidity came to high at watering process Jackie

 5 turning fan on max speed when tempreture too hot.
 DMitry